Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Discussion

 \subsection{The dust-to-gas ratio in BAL clouds}

 While the mean reddening of BAL outflows is fairly well determined here, there is uncertainty in column densities.
-If a HiBAL has a column density of $N_H \sim 10^{20} - 10^{21}$ cm$^{-2}$ this corresponds to $E(B-V) \sim 0.02 - 0.3$ if we assume a standard Galactic gas-to-dust ratio of $N_H/E(B-V) = 5.8 \times 10^{21}$ \citep{Bohlin+78}.
-Thus the reddenings found here are consistent with a Galactic gas-to-dust ratio.
+If a HiBAL has a column density of $N_H \sim 10^{20} - 10^{21}$ cm$^{-2}$, this corresponds to $E(B-V) \sim 0.02 - 0.3$ if we assume a standard Galactic gas-to-dust ratio of $N_H/E(B-V) = 5.8 \times 10^{21}$ \citep{Bohlin+78}.
+The reddenings found here are thus consistent with a Galactic gas-to-dust ratio. { from comparison of a large number of AGN reddening estimates and X-ray column density determinations, \citet{Jaffarian+Gaskell20} find that, on average, $N_H$ is consistent with predictions from $E(B-V)$ for a solar-neighbourhood dust-to-gas ratio.\footnote{{Earlier claims of AGNs having a much lower average gas-to-dust ratio than the solar neighbourhood (see, for example, \citealt{Maiolino+01} and references therein) are a consequence of the earlier studies being biased to objects with high $N_H$.
+For example, compared with \citet{Jaffarian+Gaskell20}, the reddenings in \citet{Maiolino+01}, are comparable (median $E(B-V)$ values of 0.77 and 0.66 respectively), but the median $\log N_H$ of the objects considered by \citet{Maiolino+01} is 22.53 versus 21.26 for \citet{Jaffarian+Gaskell20}, and hence 20 times greater.}}}